 4.3 We appreciate that unexpected things can happen, but missing a day of the 3-day courses (or 2 of the 6-evening courses) would make it unlikely that you would complete the course project.
-The tutor will not be able to help you catch up as that would take time away from other students.
+Please bear in mind that the tutor will not be able to help you catch up as that would take time away from other students.

 4.4 Please do not consume food or drinks at your bench unless the tutor has specifically allowed it.
 Daytime courses will have an hour break for lunch, during which the workshop will be closed and locked.
 We regret that we cannot offer a space for students to eat packed lunches during the break.
 There are a number of cafes and pubs serving food within a short walk of the studio.
 Please don’t drink alcohol on your lunch break (see below).

 4.5 Whilst in the workshop you will need to follow all safety instructions given.
-It is unacceptable to be a danger to yourself or others in the workshop.
-If a student repeatedly works unsafely, we reserve the right to, at our discretion, dismiss the student immediately from the course without reimbursement.
+If a student repeatedly works unsafely despite reminders, we reserve the right to, at our discretion, dismiss the student immediately from the course without reimbursement.